aljedaxi/zettel/pages/z_the_falcondale_collection.md

 ### People didn't know much about Turing in the 90s
 ###
 > The so-called Leo machine which was the office machine.
 The first computer was run in Manchester University, and it  beat the Americans to it because the American machine didn't have storage
 ###
-> Grey Walter ... was the man who invented the mechanical tortoise
+> Grey Walter ... was the man who invented the mechanical tortoise ...
+Mechinaspeculartrix
 ###